 During this time, there was no Google around, so I had to open the yellow pages to find an adoption agency nearby.

 I took public transportation over the school holiday break and was met by a case worker.
-We talked about the entire adoption process, the fact the I could choose my child’s parents, discussed the adoption laws in Georgia, the fact that I could change my mind, and a host of other topics.
+We talked about the entire adoption process, the fact that I could choose my child’s parents, discussed the adoption laws in Georgia, the fact that I could change my mind, and a host of other topics.
 She answered so many questions that I had at the time.

 I can’t say that all my fears were gone after the meeting, but I did feel more in control of the situation.

 As my pregnancy progressed, I continued to meet with my caseworker.
 She encouraged me to keep a journal of my journey, fears, and thoughts.
 During one meeting, I talked to the caseworker about the type of parents I hoped my child could have.
 At another meeting, I was able to peruse notebooks of potential adoptive parents, and I picked a couple that was absolutely perfect.
 They were adventurous, kind, funny, and smart.

 When I realized I was in labor, it was my caseworker that I called instead of an ambulance.
 She held my hand throughout and was the 1st to see my son, even before I laid eyes on him.
 Two days after giving birth to my beautiful boy, we left the hospital.
 I went home to prepare for my first day of my freshman year of college and he was placed in a transitional home during the Georgia 10 day waiting period that allows birth moms to change their minds.

 A couple of months later, I became settled into college life and I received a phone call from my caseworker.
 Was I ready to meet my son’s parents in person?
 I responded with a resounding, “yes!”
 The four of us (my caseworker, his parents, and myself) had a fantastic dinner full of laughter and tears.